 In a study on how drugs affect the mind certain illegal drugs were injected into spiders to see how their webs would turn out.
 When spiders was given "speed" their webs were tangled and irregular.

 Methamphetamine withdrawal symptoms can include: 1) anxiety; 2) fatigue; 3) severe depression. psychosis; and 4) intense drug cravings A 36-year-old former methamphetamine user from Missouri told the Times of London, “The depression I have been through [since quitting] is quite unbelievable.
 It’s a horrible drug, but there are some times I wish I could do it.
 I loved the feeling.
 I’ve put on weight since I quit.
 I say there are three sides to me: before crystal meth, during it and after it.
 It ruined everything.
 It takes about a week to get it out of your system, but mentally it stays with you forever.”

-Text Sources: 1) “Buzzed, the Straight Facts About the Most Used and Abused Drugs from Alcohol to Ecstasy by Cynthia Kuhn, Ph.D., Scott Swartzwelder Ph.D., Wilkie Wilson Ph.D., Duke University Medical Center (W.W.
-Norton, New York, 2003); National Geographic, Time, Newsweek, New York Times, Washington Post, Los Angeles Times, Wikipedia, The Independent, Times of London, The New Yorker, Time, Newsweek, Reuters, AP, AFP, Lonely Planet Guides, and various books and other publications.
+Text Sources: 1) “Buzzed, the Straight Facts About the Most Used and Abused Drugs from Alcohol to Ecstasy” by Cynthia Kuhn, Ph.D., Scott Swartzwelder Ph.D., Wilkie Wilson Ph.D., Duke University Medical Center (W.W.
+Norton, New York, 2003); 2) National Institute on Drug Abuse, National Institutes of Health, U.S. Department of Health and Human Services; 3) United Nations Office on Drugs and Crime (UNODC) and 4) National Geographic, New York Times, Washington Post, Los Angeles Times, Wikipedia, The Independent, Times of London, The New Yorker, Time, Newsweek, Reuters, Associated Press, AFP, , Lonely Planet Guides, and various books and other publications.